Energy reconstruction in a liquid argon calorimeter cell using convolutional neural networks: Energy Reconstruction Using the Optimal Filter Technique

 \section{Energy Reconstruction Using the Optimal Filter Technique}

-The measurable current $X(t)$ from an ionization event is related to $E(t)$ through a convolution with parameters dependent on the electronic chain and the addition of the expected electronic noise at the HL-LHC~\cite{BAN2006158, hl_lhc}.
 The signal energy is obtained by inferring $S(t)$ from $X(t)$ and is presently obtained using the OF~\cite{OF}, which produces an estimator $\hat{S}_{\text{OF}}(t)$ given by a weighted sum on $X(t)$ with $N$ coefficients $a_i$:

-All time series used in this paper have a length of 30 million bunch crossings. $N=25$ coefficients are used in the OF; previous studies have shown there is no significant performance gain with more coefficients~\cite{thesis}.
-Shown in Figure~\ref{fig:of_prelim} is a sample of the measurable current $X(t)$ [left], the signal $S(t)$ and optimal filter predictions $\hat{S}_{OF}$ when signal is injected [middle], and a histogram of the residuals between the true and predicted signals for the entire time series [right].\\
+All time series used have a length of 30 million BCs. $N=25$ coefficients are used in the OF; previous studies have shown there is no significant performance gain with more coefficients~\cite{thesis}.
+Shown in Figure~\ref{fig:of_prelim} is a sample of the measurable current $X(t)$ [left], the signal $S(t)$ and optimal filter predictions $\hat{S}_{OF}$ when signal is injected [middle], and a histogram of the residuals between the true and predicted signals for the entire time series [right].

 A key feature of the OF is its ability to estimate $S(t)$ with little bias in separate energy regions: this is apparent in Figure~\ref{fig:of_regions}, where residuals are separated based on signal magnitude.
-Such an estimator is said to be locally unbiased; the extent to which an estimator $\hat{S}$ makes locally biased predictions can be quantified by the following metric
+Such an estimator is said to have no energy range bias; the extent to which an estimator $\hat{S}$ makes locally biased predictions can be quantified by the following metric

 where $\theta$ represents the parameters of the estimator, $P_j$ is an interval of energies and $N_j$ is the number of events that lie in the interval.
 Desirable features of any estimator $\hat{S}$ are small $B_L$ and RMSE values.
-The $P_j$'s used in this paper are given by Table~\ref{tab:sig_partition}.
+The $P_j$'s used are given by Table~\ref{tab:sig_partition}.